Defining the Balloon Industry

 • Balloon Décor – Grandeur

-There are people who overlap into each field to make a living and that is fine.
+There are people who overlap in each field to make a living, and that is fine.
 So why try to define them?
-It is great to be a jack-of-all-trades, but would it not be better for an individual’s career to be Master of one.
-People would look for and seek out their advice?
-It is like having a college degree, but knowing the subject you excel in and distinguish you from the rests of the pack.
+It is great to be a jack-of-all-trades, but would it not be better for an individual’s career to be a Master of one?
+People would look for and seek out their advice.
+It is like having a college degree, but knowing the subject you excel in distinguishes you from the rest of the pack.

 My Conclusion

-As I said this is my vision of what the balloon industry is and how I would categories it.
+As I said, this is my vision of the balloon industry and how I would categorize it.
 Wouldn’t it be interesting to be at a balloon conference where the topic of the decision was defining what the industry is and how it should be addressed?
-A group of people with ideas, views, perception all together in one room to define the most basic of categories; laying a frame work for all to comprehend fully giving newbie’s a true understanding what the industry is about.
+A group of people with ideas, views, and perceptions all together in one room to define the most basic of categories, laying a framework for all to comprehend fully, giving newbies a true understanding of what the industry is about.
 But until that day comes, we are left to define the balloon industry as we desire.

 2 thoughts on “Defining the Balloon Industry”